proto-kit/website/README.md

 Then, run `pnpm dev` to start the development server and visit localhost:3000.

+## Typedoc generation

+Typedoc / reference docs must be generated in the `framework` repo first, and then it can be copied over by running `pnpm run typedoc:replace`.
+This will also generate all the necessary `_meta.tsx` files for Nextra.js.

 ## License

 This project is licensed under the MIT License.